OnShift/onshift.github.io/_posts/2017-08-16-Refactoring-with-ReactJS-testing.md

 Now its time to look at the helper methods that we used here.

 # Test Helper Methods
 We were fortunate enough to happen upon an excellent [React/Redux](https://www.udemy.com/react-redux-tutorial/) course on Udemy tought by [Stephen Grider](https://github.com/StephenGrider).
+The course work covers complexities and proper implementation of React/Redux ecosystem in a great detail.
+It also extensively covers testing, outlining the approach instructor took in addresing various testing needs.
-We have modified it to some degree to fit our needs but mostly retained the [original code](https://github.com/StephenGrider/AdvancedReduxCode).
+We have adopted some of the tooling provided in that cours and modified it to some degree to fit our needs.
+If you were to visit this repository however you would observe that we mostly retained the [original code](https://github.com/StephenGrider/AdvancedReduxCode).
+Let's take a look at the code breakdown here.
 {% highlight javascript linenos %}
 import React from 'react';
 import reducers from '../jsx/reducers/index.jsx';